aurianevez/CS50-Final-porject-Powercube-Tool/README.md

     On Windows:

-    * Download the latest version of [Python3.x.x](https://www.python.org/downloads/) __make sur to tick the box ADD python 3.x.x to PATH__  befor you click on Install now!
+    * Download the latest version of [Python3.x.x](https://www.python.org/downloads/) __make sur to tick the box ADD python 3.x.x to PATH__  before you click on Install now!

-    * Once you have installed it, open the "Command Prompt" program (that is already in you computer, search it in the search bar :) )
+    * Once you have installed it, open the "Command Prompt" program (that is already in you computer, search it in the search bar :))
-    *type `python` and press enter - if the instalation worked you should see something like that :
+    * type `python` and press enter - if the instalation worked you should see something like that :

         ```
         Python 3.8.5 (tags/v3.8.5:580fbb0, Jul 20 2020, 15:57:54) [MSC v.1924 64 bit (AMD64)] on win32